jasonbconley/Ohio-Senate-Funding/README.md

 ## A Selenium Scraper with no Soup

 The final product for the scraper simply launches a browser, navigates to the relevant pages @ the FEC, and downloads the most recent CSV file.
 It then saves this file to the data folder.
+Atleast this was the thought process.

 ## Github Actions

+The github action phase went through many iterations, and I have some tips.

+Essentially github actions needs to be thought up as an easier way to spin up a virtual machine and execute some commands to get your stuff done.
+There is a lot to unpack with actions, but here are some main ideas:
+  - When defining your operating system, use ubuntu-latest.
+I tried to use debian for some reason, and my action was queued *forever*, (they might not even offer debian or other platform vm's)
+  - Lookup how to pipe pip requirements for your environment into a text file.
+It would have saved me a lot of time.
+    - Subnote: There might be conflicts with ubuntu and whatever requirements are being used.
+I manually removed the ones that were causing me trouble, but there is probably an easier solution.
+  - Using selenium with Github actions was a pain to get setup correctly.
+Any action in my update-data.yml file in .github/workflows with "for Selenium" are the dependencies that I got it working with.
+Also, the display code in the beginning of scripts/data_scraper.py got it working as well.
+This portion could probably be cleaned up, but I didn't want to mess with it anymore.
+  - If files need to be downloaded, wget with a text file full of URL's was simpler for me to use rather than some python code.

+Github actions had me in the weeds for a little bit, but remembering to use wget and reading some guides got me through it alright.

+## Nominatim